Kishore1607/Vanha-Back-End/README.md

   * Email cannot be null or empty
   * Password cannot be null or empty
   * Location cannot be null or empty
+  * Name cannot be null or empty
+  * Location cannot be null or empty
   * Invalid number input
   * Invalid email pattern
   * Invalid name pattern